-(1) The Board is to give written notice to the teacher that a complaint has been made about the teacher as soon as is possible after the complaint is made.
+(1) The Board must give written notice to a registered teacher or formerly registered teacher who is the subject of a complaint as soon as practicable after the complaint is made.

-(2) The notice is to set out the following —
+(2) The notice must set out the following —

 (a) the nature of the complaint;

-(b) the identity of the complainant;
+(b) if the complaint is a public complaint — the identity of the complainant;

 (c) a brief summary of the effect of this Part.